KristenLeach/GitPractice/README.md

 This is my readme file.
-I'm adding more to my readme file to push up to github because PRACTICE. :-)
+I'm adding more to my readme file to push up to GitHub because PRACTICE. :-)

+Now I'm adding more in GitHub so I can pull the changes because MOARPRACTICE